Econergy paves its own way

 It has a British battery pipeline nearing 1GWh, of which the 51MW/102MWh Swangate battery storage project in Yorkshire is due to close financing in the coming months.
 The £35m standalone scheme will be refinanced by Goldman Sachs using a facility that is likely to resemble that of Nofar’s Goldman project financing for the Buxton battery project.

 As part of the agreement, RGreen has an exclusive right to invest in wind and solar ahead of other potential investors when projects reach ready-to-build status, except for the projects in which Econergy's previously existing investor Phoenix Insurance is already involved.
-Israeli insurer Phoenix committed €100m of equity to Econergy Israel in early 2022.
+Israeli insurer Phoenix committed €150m of debt to Econergy in early 2022, financing the construction costs of Econergy’s projects in Romania and Poland.

 RGreen and Econergy often share ownership on a 50:50 basis for SPCs in most jurisdictions where Econergy operates except for Italy.
 Earlier this year, Econergy bought stakes in 42 renewables development projects with a combined capacity of 440MW in Italy from UBS Asset Management for €7.97m.
 The projects are being developed by subsidiary Econergy Archmore and are part of a pipeline originally being developed in a joint venture with UBS AM, which signed a 1.1GW renewables development agreement in Italy with Econergy in 2020.